niftycode/aws-ec2-start-stop/README.md

 Enter your

 * aws access key,
-* aws secret key id and
+* your aws secret key id and
 * your aws region.

-### Set the path to yout home folder

-The path to the "credentials.txt" is hard coded in the `readCredentials()` function.
-So change this to your home folder path.

 ## Changelog

 * 30/07/2017 - Receiving public IPv4 address
-* 10/06/2018 - Added more print statements.
+* 10/06/2018 - Added more print statements and updated `readCredentials()`.
+The path to your "instance_id.txt" is no longer hard coded.

 ## References